Episode 49

 Instagram: @gardenofeden_rd ; @find.food.freedom

 Join the Patreon Community!
-The Joyful Beat zoom group starts in September 2024.
+The Joyful Beat zoom group is where you'll find connection and hope that you aren't alone in your journey.

 **I am not a doctor and this is not medical advice.
 Be sure to check in with your care team about all the next right steps for you and your heart.**